MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ::: moniker-end

-System Center Operations Manager requires access to an instance of a server running Microsoft SQL Server to support the operational, data warehouse, and ACS audit database.
-The operational and data warehouse databases are required and created when you deploy the first management server in your management group, while the ACS database is created when you deploy an ACS collector in your management group.
+System Center Operations Manager relies on Microsoft SQL Server to support its operational, data warehouse, and ACS audit databases.
+These databases are essential and are created during the deployment of the first management server or ACS collector in your management group.

-In a lab environment or small-scale deployment of Operations Manager, SQL Server can be co-located on the first management server in the management group.
+In a lab environment or small-scale deployment of Operations Manager, SQL Server can be colocated on the first management server in the management group.

 In a medium to enterprise-scale distributed deployment, the SQL Server instance should be located on a dedicated standalone server or in a SQL Server high-availability configuration.
 In either case, SQL Server must already exist and is accessible before you start the installation of the first management server or ACS collector.

-We don't recommend utilization of Operations Manager databases from an SQL Instance that has other application databases.
-This is to avoid any potential issues with I/O and other hardware resource restrictions.
+We don't recommend utilization of Operations Manager databases from an SQL Instance that has other application databases to avoid any potential issues with I/O and other hardware resource restrictions.

 > [!IMPORTANT]
 > Operations Manager does not support Platform as a Service (PaaS) instances of SQL, including products such as Azure SQL Managed Instance or Amazon Relational Database Service (AWS RDS).
 Please use an instance of SQL Server installed on a Windows machine.
 The only exception to this is within [Azure Monitor SCOM Managed Instance](./operations-manager-managed-instance-overview.md), which utilizes Azure SQL MI, and is not reconfigurable.